vahidnorozi8/goppa-code-implementation/README.md

 - Python 3.x
 - SageMath

-## License

-[Specify your license here, e.g., MIT, GPL, etc.]

 ## Contact

-For questions or collaborations, please contact [Your Name] at [your email address].
+For questions or collaborations, please contact Vahid at vahidnorozi87@gmail.com.